BLCM/cabinetsorter/README.md

   instructions?
 Or at least move the table down near the bottom?
 - If a README file disappears, the mod page should get updated.
 - Changelogs should only get attached to single-mod dirs.
+- Figure out something to do with, for instance, mopioid's Phaseclock.
 - Bugs to look into once I'm more inclined to do real bugfixing:
   - `expletivedeleted/Slag Fiend` pulls in the mod itself to its README, figure that out.